AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostRecommendedEnvironmentInputs.md

 ```

 Because rotationY contains those two values, distanceX and distanceZ can be removed.
-However, if you want the distance for rotationY, then calculate the distance using both distance X and Z.
+However, if you want the distance for rotationY, then you need to calculate the distance using both distance X and Z.

 Using redundant values will cause the learning to slow down as the neural network will have to find the connection between these values that already exists.